Hullow/42/Fdf/Journal-Fdf.md

 		- set freed pointers to NULL (security reasons, see [how2heap on github](https://github.com/shellphish/how2heap) for exploits)

 - To do Fdf:
-	- Check leaks intel Macs
+	- Check leaks intel Macs: ok
-	- Center graph again
+	- Center graph again: ok (done manually)
 	- Norm
 	- Interpolation ?
 	- Zoom ?